Joel Larson: Revisiting classic music groups

-In 2009, Larson was playing and recording with The Merry-Go-Round co-founder and solo artist Emitt Rhodes and Counting Crows co-founder Matt Malley.
-In 2010, Larson took part in the US Premiere screening for "Emitt Rhodes - The One Man Beatles" film at the Rhino Records Pop Up Store in Westwood, California.
+In 2009, Larson played and recorded with the Merry-Go-Round co-founder and solo artist Emitt Rhodes and Counting Crows co-founder Matt Malley.
+In 2010, he took part in the US premiere screening of the film Emitt Rhodes – The One Man Beatles at a Rhino Records pop-up store in Westwood, California.

 In 2011, former Gene Clark Group members Chip Douglas, Bill Rinehart and Larson took part in the High Moon Records label launch party at the Roxy in Los Angeles.
 They celebrated the release of Gene Clark's "Two Sides To Every Story" and Love's "Black Beauty".

-There was a musical tribute to Gene Clark and Arthur Lee.
-In 2014, Larson participated with a panel of music celebrities including Henry Diltz, Danny Hutton, Micky Dolenz and Gail Zappa at the Grammy Museum in Los Angeles discussing the new exhibit "California Dreamin', The Sounds of Laurel Canyon 1965 - 1977".
+In 2014, Larson participated with a panel of music celebrities including Henry Diltz, Danny Hutton, Micky Dolenz and Gail Zappa at the Grammy Museum in Los Angeles, discussing the new exhibition California Dreamin', The Sounds of Laurel Canyon 1965 - 1977.

-Larson was in the heat of the action in the rock music and cultural explosion that took place in California in the 60s.
-He has left a musical legacy by his work in many rock groups that will be enjoyed by listeners for many years to come.
-He continues in the entertainment industry helping to coordinate the smooth production of film and TV offerings.